Universal Translation Services

 4. Chaim Beseret by Los Caparos

 It is one of the bestselling music albums.
 The phrase, “Chaim Beseret”, literally translates as, “live in a movie” which means feel delusional or out of touch with reality.
-Add it to your list and see how it improve your learning capability for the Hebrew language.
+Add it to your list and see how it improves your learning capability for the Hebrew language.

 5. Medabrim B’sheket by Idan Raichel

 “Speaking silently” is a sweet song by Idan Raichel, which recalls love.
-In addition, the English lyric describes the song as “speak to me, no about me”.
+In addition, the English lyric describes the song as “speak to me, no about me.”

 6. Silsulim by Static & Ben-El

-Make sure not to confuse “Silsulim” with “shilshulim”, which means diarrhea and the trilling sound you hear in the chorus; while “Silsulim” is completely a different thing, a song that your list must-have.
+Make sure not to confuse “Silsulim” with “shilshulim”, which means diarrhea and the trilling sound you hear in the chorus, while “Silsulim” is completely a different thing, a song that your list must-have.

 7. Nosei’a by Eliad